How to Become a Speech Therapist in Tennessee

 Featured Programs:

 As early intervention becomes a priority, and as the Tennessee Department of Education continues to incorporate speech therapy in special education programs, the demand for SLPs in Tennessee is expected to increase dramatically.
-In fact, the Tennessee Department of Labor Workforce and Development expects to see a 25.1 increase in the number of licensed SLPs in the state in the years leading up to 2024 just to keep pace with the growing demand.
+Over the decade leading up to 2030, the number of SLP jobs in the state is forecast to increase by 31%!

 To become a speech therapist in Tennessee, you must hold an SLP license issued through The Board of Communications Disorders and Sciences.
 Applicants must meet three basic requirements: hold a master’s degree in speech-language pathology, complete a clinical fellowship, and pass the national SLP exam.